fizban007/js-render/README.md

 	http://localhost:5050/render/?filename=FILE

 Remember to change `5050` to whatever port you used above for the server, and put the full path of the hdf5 file you want to visualize in place of `FILE`.
+You can also change this file later in the mini gui.

 If you want to do this on your own machine you could do that too.
 Just bind the port to your own machine using: